iuravic/duktig-skeleton-web-app/README.md

 Two kinds of middleware exist in Duktig: the application middleware -- which is used on every request, and the route specific middleware -- which can be assigned to a specific route.

 At the end of the middleware stack lies the [ControllerResponder](https://github.com/iuravic/duktig-core/blob/master/README.md#controllerresponder) middleware.
-It is incharged of resolving the controller/route handler, and returning the response object from it to the stack.
+It is in charged of resolving the controller/route handler, and returning the response object from it to the stack.

 After finishing processing the response, the framework sends it to the browser and terminates the application business.